Garland

 A garland is a decorative braid, knot or wreath of flowers, leaves, or other material.
 Garlands can be worn on the head or around the neck, hung on an inanimate object, or laid in a place of cultural or religious importance.
+In contemporary times, Garlands are used to decorate, especially around holidays.

 Etymology

 From the French guirlande, itself from the Italian ghirlanda, a braid.